 Jesus came to fulfill God's promises to his people but most Israelites rejected Jesus (John 1:11).
 It seems like God's promises have not come true because most Jews rejected Jesus.
 Paul answers this important question in this chapter.
 All physical descendants of Abraham are not children of promise.
-For the scriptures say, “Isaac is the son through whom your descendants will be counted”.
+For the scriptures say, “Isaac is the son through whom your descendants will be counted as the seed”.
 The children of promise are those who believe in the God of Abraham.
-They are born of the Holy Spirit (Gal 4:29).
-There is always a continuing line of believers.
-Paul says that if Israel as a nation has been set aside, it is because of their rejection of the gospel of Christ.
-Gospel is free and anybody could believe and get saved.
+God's promise is not guaranteed on the basis of ethnicity (9:7-11).
+Paul says that, if Israel as a nation has been set aside, it is because of their rejection of the gospel of Christ.
+Gospel is free and anybody could believe it.
 God does all things according to His eternal purposes.
-In the 9th chapter we see the sovereignty of God in election.
-The 10th chapter explains the moral responsibility of man.
-In the 11th chapter we see the final purpose of God being fulfilled in the future reception of Israel.
-Paul gives the example of God’s election of grace in the choosing of Isaac and Jacob.
+In this chapter we see the sovereignty of God in elections.
+Chapter 10, explains the moral responsibility.
+In chapter 11, we see the final purpose of God, fulfilling his promise toward Israel and their restoration.
+Paul gives the example of God’s election of choosing Isaac and Jacob.
 Salvation is never based on human merit but entirely by divine grace and mercy.
 Esau and Jacob have the same Jewish heritage.
 Yet God loved “Jacob and hated Esau''.
 Here God is speaking of two nations, Israel and Edom.
-It is not that God hated Esau with animosity but only means God preferred Jacob.
+It is not that God hated Esau with animosity but it simply means God preferred Jacob.
 To us it might appear to be unjust because of our limited knowledge.
 In God’s redemptive purposes, He did not wait to see how Jacob and Esau would turn out before He elected one of them.
 Predestination of Jacob was based on foreknowledge of God (Rom 8:29-30).
 God's eternal purpose comes first, then comes foreknowledge and predestination.
 It was God's free choice to give mercy to whomever he pleases.
 We can only worship and wonder knowing that our salvation is only because of God's sovereign grace.

-God’s Sovereignty and election were foretold: 9:25-33.
-Here Paul quotes the Old Testament Scriptures to prove the doctrine of election.
+God never intended to limit his promises and election to only Jews.
+Paul quotes the Old Testament Scriptures to prove the doctrine of election.
 The divine election is not a new doctrine.
 “I will call them my people who were not my people” (Hosea 2:23).
 The gentiles never had been the people of God.
 God is calling people from all nations to himself by the preaching of the gospel.
 Someone has said "If there was nothing in us to bring us into grace, then there is nothing in us to take us out of grace".
 God has absolute power over our salvation.
 Here we see the principle of divine election.
 Although Israel rejected God, they were not utterly destroyed.
-God has a remnant for Himself always (Isaiah 10:22, 23; 1:9).
-Israel sought righteousness by deeds of the law but failed.
+God has a remnant for Himself always (Isaiah 10:22).
+Being Jewish has never guaranteed salvation.
+Israel sought righteousness by their deeds of the law but they have failed.
 But gentiles are justified by faith in Christ.
 Salvation is always based on the faith in the promise of God.
-Israel stumbled at their messiah because they did not seek righteousness by faith in Christ.
-The spiritual life does not come through physical birth or by good work but through faith in Christ (John 1:12, 13).
+Israel stumbled at their Messiah because they did not seek righteousness by faith in Christ (9:33).
+Our good deeds can never produce the perfection that God demands.
+Righteousness comes only through faith in Christ as a gift (John 1:12,13).
 Spiritual life does not come through physical birth.
 Your parents may be Christians, but that won't make you a child of God.
 The salvation of the gentiles may have been surprising to many Jews, but it was predicted in the Old Testament.
 Pray that God would help us to take the gospel to all the nations.